 This air plant and hanger was a steal at $24 from Kelso Doesn’t Dance.

 I so wish I would have snapped a picture of the Territory Design booth.
-Hopefully Laura did.
+Hopefully, Laura did.
 I spied this rug hanging in the back of the booth and told Laura I really thought I might need it.
-Ya, I said “need it”.
+Ya, I said, “need it”.
 Once I found out it was a one-of-a-kind piece from Mexico that couldn’t be found online, well, that was it, that sucka was mine.
-I snatched it up in two point five seconds.
+I snatched it up in two-point five seconds.
 Before my credit card was swiped, two more women asked if it was sold.
 Yep, it was, back off ladies.
 HA.
 They also sell some really beautiful vintage textiles on their website….hmmm…hey Santa!
-You still reading this?
+Are you still reading this?
 Hint, hint, nudge, nudge, wink, wink.

-Next craft fair we will be attending is the Show of Hands presented by Orange Beautiful November 22-23.
+The next craft fair we will be attending is the Show of Hands presented by Orange Beautiful on November 22-23.
 Who’s coming with us?
 Hey Laura, maybe we should make this a fun outing with our readers?
 What do you think!
-And you guys, if you haven’t already, be sure to enter my giveaway.
-It closes this Friday!
-Times a tickin’!